ivan-kleshnin/unredux/docs/frameworks.md

 request doThat
 ```

-And it's a complete spaghettified nightmare to express 3+ steps.
+And it's a complete spaghettified mess with 3+ steps.

 I wonder why CycleJS community is so concerned about drivers.
 Most drivers, with a few exceptions,
 incapsulate fairly trivial code.
 They simply can't take complex premises to do something more useful
 than hiding subscription lines.
 The fact is: the app's IO layer is often **less** predictable
-than app's logic layer so side-effects in CycleJS are 2nd class by design, except for DOM where it's
+than app's logic layer, so it's not a benefit to have 2nd class side-effects in your framework.
-*render that* one-off effects.

 Going further, anything with 2+ effect types can't be exressed as driver, and will be classified as...
 middleware?
 Nothing of that is even mentioned in the docs. `cycle-onionify` and `isolate` are
 "secret" examples of middlewares.

 Now state management is the biggest unsolved frontend topic since 2014 and it is all about multiple
-effect sources and targets: memory, localStorage, REST, etc. CycleJS is not prepared to them "by design".
+effect sources and targets: memory, localStorage, REST, etc. CycleJS is not prepared to them "by design"
+but YOU aren't expected to write one.

 TODO describe the lack of lifecycle events

 Our decision is to ditch the drivers completely.
 When it's about *hard testing vs hard development* choice
-I will always choose the first.
+you should always choose the first.
 The benefit of unit tests is overrated, the pain of messy development
 is underrated.
 CycleJS will force you to manually marshal N+ effectful streams from your components.
 And, without a compiler help, it's not trivial at all (TypeScript won't help you because effects are still
 untyped).